$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Main Results on -extreme Points

 We wish to mention that the condition of $\nu(X)$ being invertible in the corollary above cannot be dropped.
 The original statement (Theorem 3.1.5, \cite{Zhou}) is somewhat ambiguous about the invertibility requirement in the characterization.
 But it is crucial as the following example shows.
+Here $\T$ is the unit circle and $\mathcal{O}(\T)$ is the Borel $\sigma$-algebra of $\T$.

 \begin{example} Consider the normalized POVM $\mu:\mathcal{O}(\T)\to\B(\h^2)$ defined by